-The "F" stands for functional training, which mixes circuit and HIIT (high-intensity interval training) moves that incorporate cardio and strength, and mimic everyday movements.
+The "F" stands for functional training, which mixes circuit and HIIT (high-intensity interval training) moves that incorporate cardio and strength and mimic everyday movements.
 The workouts are intense 45-minute sessions—hence the name F45.
 To put it simply, the workouts are hard.
-And when I say hard, I mean sweat-dripping-off-your-nose-and-onto-the-floor kinda hard.
+And when I say hard, I mean sweat-dripping-off-your-nose-and-onto-the-floor kind of hard.
 Think explosive bursts of exercises like burpees followed by quick recovery breaks.
 If you've never worked out before, I would advise you to take it slow—a good trainer will give you a hand if you're struggling with proper form or execution.

 The challenge also includes daily meal plans to help you reach your health goals, whether you're looking to lose body fat, improve your fitness, increase your strength, or just feel better overall.

 All F45 studios run the same 45-minute class throughout the day, so getting in a consistent workout routine is pretty easy.
 The eight-week challenges run periodically throughout the year, and these really serve as a motivational tool.
-Depending on your studio and level of membership, F45 can cost between $50 to $70 a week.
+Depending on your studio and membership level, F45 can cost between $50 to $70 a week.

 The Benefits of the F45 Challenge

 “Most people do the challenge with the goal of losing weight and are very successful.
 Our workouts are designed to burn fat and build/retain muscle, and the nutrition plan helps aid those efforts,” says Tobin.
 “It improves overall body composition by lowering body fat percentage, and usually people see an increase in muscle mass as well.”
 But Tobin says the biggest benefit of the F45 Challenge is the healthy and sustainable habits it instills over the 45-days.